 Our core4 decision framework is designed to direct decision-making toward results that support our customers.
-We are determined to meet and exceed customer expectations so that the United brand is the preferred choice for air travel.
-Our 2020 executive compensation program put increased emphasis of customer satisfaction metrics.
+We are determined to meet and exceed 2004 page 12020 executive compensation program put increased emphasis on customer satisfaction metrics.
 The coronavirus pandemic and the drastic decline in travel demand in 2020, with airports and airplanes left largely vacant despite reduced capacity, dramatically highlighted appreciation for our customers and our need to satisfy those customers so that we are their preferred choice for airline travel.